 You should review all of your policies on an annual basis to make sure that you have enough coverage for your risk.
 This may mean increasing your liability limits on all your policies.

 Umbrella insurance is additional liability insurance you can purchase to supplement your underlying insurance policies.

 For example, John has $1,000,000 coverage on his homeowner’s insurance.
 If Sally sues and wins a judgment for $1,300,000, John’s insurance company will pay $1,000,000.
 The remaining $300,000 will be John’s responsibility.
 If John also purchased umbrella insurance for $1,000,000, his umbrella insurance would jump in to cover the remaining $300,000.
 This will leave John with nothing to pay out of pocket.

 Tip Number 4: Move Rental Or Investment Real Estate Into An LLC

 If you are a landlord or a real estate flipper or investor, then in addition to having great insurance policies and umbrella insurance, you should use a limited liability company (LLC).
 This will help you protect your assets from creditors and lawsuits, whether that lawsuit arises from actions related to the asset, or your personal actions.

-If you are interested in asset protection planning for your investment real estate using an LLC, contact our office.
+Contact our office if you are interested in asset protection planning for your investment real estate using an LLC.
 Schedule a consultation to discuss whether the LLC will protect you from both inside and outside liability.